League of Assassins: The New 52

 Arsenal is using all of his unique inventions to hold back the defensive attacks of the Man-Bat Commandos of the League of Assassins.
 The first assassin Arsenal encounters is December Graystone and he soon entraps the magician within a block of ice, thanks to some grenades made with technology he stole from Mr. Freeze.
 Next, Cheshire appears next to him thanks to her teleportation abilities and steals the hat off of his head.
 However, he spots the teleportation device implanted in her wrist and uses an electrical shock to short it out.
 That causes the device to malfunction and she disappears completely.
 During the fight, Red Hood states that he would lead the League of Assassins in exchange that Arsenal and Starfire are unharmed.
-Starfire reminds Jason that she would rather die than be put in chains again.
+Starfire reminds Red Hood that she would rather die than be put in chains again.
 She warns him that with the last Lazarus Pit uncovered, it can strip away the Untitled's powers, which is why they have come to destroy it.
 They must not succeed.
-As she and Arsenal are escorted away, she warns Jason not to die today.
+As she and Arsenal are escorted away, she warns Red Hood not to die today.
 As he prepares himself, Red Hood begins to hear a voice from within that explains that his destiny is coming to fruition, and shows him how to make the mystical All-Blades manifest in his hands.
 Though he does not remember what all this means, he hopes it will help, as the Untitled arrive in the sacred city.